 The information needed for these purposes at times may differ from information required by GAAP as accounting standards are not specifically tailored to the needs of the financial institution regulators.
 ASU 2022-02 requires financial statement disclosures on loan modifications to borrowers experiencing financial difficulty made "within the previous 12 months preceding the payment default when the debtor was experiencing financial difficulty at the time of the modification."
 However, as evidenced by the modifications made during the COVID-19 pandemic in 2020, 2021, and 2022, it may take longer than 12 months following the modification to assess whether loans are performing in accordance with their modified terms and if the borrower is no longer experiencing financial difficulty.
 Reporting modifications on the FFIEC 002 for a period greater than 12 months would increase the reporting period beyond that required by the financial statement disclosure requirements in ASU 2022-02.
-However, the ability to monitor modifications made by institutions to borrower's continued performance or lack thereof on the modified loan.
+However, the ability to monitor modifications made by institutions to borrowers experiencing financial difficulty provides useful supervisory information on the borrower's continued performance or lack thereof on the modified loan.